tinkerb/modulha.us/agency.md

 When we use the word "agency", we are referring to the thing itself.
 At modulhaus, agency is all the knowledge and abilities we posess to design and build awesome applications, today, and with what we may well guess about the future.

-Agency is the thing itself.
+Agency it's the thing itself.
 We put the energy there.
-We've got the power.
+We've already have the power.

-Thus it follows, in our vernacular, that "Agents" are people who possess that agency... not the resellers of it.
+It follows that, in our vernacular, "Agents" are people who possess that agency... not the resellers of it.
 We are our own agents.
-And as crafters of an open source web, only we can represente each other.
+Equally, as crafters of an open source web, we are each other's.

 ## Agent Ideation